-When you get married in Thailand you have many options.
+When you get married in Thailand you have many options when it comes to the Thai marriage registration process.
 Many wish to get married in a traditional Thai wedding in the village where their wife came from while others prefer a more exotic twist to the marriage nuptials.
 Some opt for a beach wedding on Samui or a sunset wedding in Phuket.
 There are many marriage locations in Thailand be they Christian weddings or a more traditional Thai wedding.

 Thai Marriage Registration